 1. What is the difference between the Significance of the Study and the Rationale of the Study?

 Let’s take the research about the Effectiveness of Meditation in Reducing Anxiety Levels of College Students as an example.
-If you are writing for its Significance of the Study, you must explain how your research will help society, the academic institution, and the students in dealing with the issues of anxiety through meditation.
+If you are writing about the Significance of the Study, you must explain how your research will help society, the academic institution, and the students in dealing with anxiety issues through meditation.
 Meanwhile, for the Rationale of the Study, you may state that due to the prevalence of anxiety attacks among college students, you’ve decided to make it the focal point of your research work.

 2. What is the difference between Justification and the Significance of the Study?

-Suppose again that your research is about the Effectiveness of Meditation in Reducing Anxiety Levels of College Students.
+Suppose again that your research is about the Effectiveness of Meditation in Reducing the Anxiety Levels of College Students.
 If you are writing the Significance of the Study, you may state that your research will provide new insights and evidence regarding the ability of meditation to reduce anxiety levels of college students.
-Meanwhile, you may state in the Justification that there are studies stating how meditation was used by people in dealing with their mental health concerns.
-You may also indicate how meditation is a feasible approach in managing anxiety using the analysis presented by previous literature.
+Meanwhile, you may state in the Justification that there are studies stating how people used meditation in dealing with their mental health concerns.
+You may also indicate how meditation is a feasible approach to managing anxiety using the analysis presented by previous literature.

-3. How should I start the Significance of the Study section of my research?
+3. How should I start my research’s Significance of the Study section?

 – This research will contribute…